Samri-A/Predicting-Price-Moves-with-News-Sentiment/README.md

 ## 📌 Future Work

-* Add sentiment scoring models (TextBlob, VADER, FinBERT).
+* Comparing price with sentiment scoring .
+* Comparsion of Techincal indicators for each trade
 * Train ML models for price movement prediction.
 * Deploy analysis in a web dashboard (e.g., Streamlit).